xZett0/FunctionalOAI/README.md

 ## WARNING

 -   This module is not fully complete as it still lacks some extra functionality
--   There is no error handling as for now, so obeying the rules of function creating is necessary
+-   There is no error handling as for now, so obeying the rules of function defining is necessary

 ## Contribute